DaltonAlves/GWU/Aspace_to_InternetArchiveMetadata/README.md

 + Clone this repository to your local machine.
 + Update user/config.py with your Aspace login and Aspace API URL.
 + Copy the example CSV and match digital file URIs, file names, and the URL of their representative archival object record in Aspace.
-Make sure that the URL is from the staff interface, not the PUI.
+The Archival_object
 + Update the "sheet" variable in Aspace_to_InternetArchiveMetadata.py to point to your updated CSV.
 + Run TitleAspace_to_InternetArchiveMetadata.py.
 + Your ouput will save as update.csv in the same directory as Aspace_to_InternetArchiveMetadata.py.